adobe/aem-core-forms-components/README.md

 mvn clean install -PautoInstallPackage -pl <project_name(s)> -am
 ```

-With AEM as a Cloud Service SDK, use the cloud profile as follows to deploy the components into /libs instead of /apps:
+With AEM as a Cloud Service SDK, use the cloud profile as follows to deploy the components into `/libs` instead of `/apps`:
 ```shell
 mvn clean install -PautoInstallPackage,cloud
 ```

 Note that:

-* -pl/-projects option specifies the list of projects that you want to install
+* `-pl/-projects` option specifies the list of projects that you want to install
-* -am/-also-make options specifies that dependencies should also be built
+* `-am/-also-make` options specifies that dependencies should also be built

-For convenience, the following deployment profiles are provided when running the Maven install goal with mvn install:
+For convenience, the following deployment profiles are provided when running the Maven install goal with `mvn install`:

 * `autoInstallAll`: Install everything to the AEM author instance.
 * `autoInstallPackage`: Install the ui.content and ui.apps content packages to the AEM author instance.
 * `autoInstallPackagePublish`: Install the ui.content and ui.apps content packages to the AEM publish instance.

-* The hostname and port of the instance can be changed with the following user defined properties:
+The hostname and port of the instance can be changed with the following user defined properties:

 * `aem.host` and `aem.port` for the author instance.
 * `aem.publish.host` and `aem.publish.port` for the publish instance.